Please wait

 Nursehound

-The nursehound is a nocturnal shark species that lives at a depth of 100 to 200 m but sometimes ends up in shallow waters.
-Females lay eggs in a chitin sheath, a capsule (“mermaid’s purse”) from which live young are born after about nine months.
-A more dense population can be found on the west coast of Istria in the eastern part of the Adriatic and around the islands north of Zadar.
-In contrast, only individual specimens are found along the west, Italian Adriatic coast.
-According to the IUCN threatened species category, in Croatia, it is classified as a near threatened (NT) species.
+The nursehound is a nocturnal species of shark that typically inhabits depths of 100 to 200 metres, but sometimes ventures into shallower waters.
+Females lay eggs encased in a chitinous shell known as a "mermaid's purse", from which live pups hatch after about nine months.
+Denser populations are found along the western coast of Istria, the eastern part of the Adriatic and around the northern islands of Zadar, while only a few individuals are found along the western, Italian coast of the Adriatic.
+According to the IUCN Red List, it is classified as Near Threatened (NT) in Croatia.

 Find out more:

-Insemination occurs within the shark’s body.
+Insemination occurs within the catshark’s body.
 During mating, the male swims in a spiral around the female and wraps around her body.
 A transformed pelvic fin or, rather, the copulatory organ (mixipterygium) turns forwards and is inserted into the female cloaca which is inseminated.
 The female lays the capsules in shallow areas of the sea throughout the year.
-In Aquarium Pula, along with the small-spotted catshark, we collect 180 egg capsules during the year and share the young with other aquariums, or we return them to the sea.

 (Bothus pada, Delaroche, 1809)